Council Tax Calculator by Postcode 2026

 How is council tax calculated?

-Council tax is based on two factors: your property's valuation band (A–H, assigned based on the property's value as of 1 April 1991 in England/Scotland or 2003 in Wales) and the rate set by your local authority for the current financial year.
-The Band D rate is the reference rate; other bands are a proportion of Band D. For example, Band A pays 67% and Band H pays 200% of the Band D rate.
-Discounts (single person, student) and local council tax reduction schemes can reduce your bill.
+Council tax depends on two things: your property's valuation band (A–H, set on the property's value at 1 April 1991 in England/Scotland or 2003 in Wales) and the Band D rate set by your local authority for the financial year.
+Band D is the reference rate; other bands are a fixed proportion of it (Band A pays 67%, Band H pays 200%).
+For 2026/27 the England average Band D is £2,392.
+Discounts (single person, students) and local Council Tax Reduction schemes can lower your bill.

 Do I get a council tax discount if I live alone?

 Yes.
-If you are the only adult living in your property, you automatically qualify for a 25% single person discount.
-You must apply to your local council to receive it — it is not automatically applied.
-If another adult moves in (including adult children over 18 who are not full-time students), you must notify the council and the discount will be removed.
-Roughly 8 million UK households claim this discount.
+If you are the only adult counted as living in your property, you qualify for a 25% single-person discount.
+You must apply to your local council — it is not applied automatically.
+If another countable adult moves in (including an adult child over 18 who is not a full-time student), you must tell the council and the discount stops.
+Around 8 million UK households claim this discount.

 Do students pay council tax?

-No. Properties occupied entirely by full-time students are exempt from council tax.
-If you live with non-students, the student occupants are 'disregarded' for counting purposes.
-If there is only one non-student adult remaining, they qualify for the 25% single person discount.
-You need a certificate from your educational institution confirming full-time student status.
+No. A property occupied only by full-time students is exempt.
+If students live with non-students, the students are 'disregarded' for counting.
+If just one countable non-student adult remains, they get the 25% single-person discount.
+You'll need a certificate of full-time student status from your institution.
 Part-time students are not exempt.

 What happens to council tax when I move house?

-You must notify your current council that you are leaving and your new council that you are arriving.
-You pay council tax at the old property up to your move-out date and at the new property from your move-in date.
-You will receive a final bill from the old council (which may include a refund for overpayment) and a new bill from the new council.
-If you buy an empty property, you may be liable for council tax from completion even if you haven't moved in yet.
-Moving costs can be estimated with our cost of moving house calculator.
+Notify your old council that you are leaving and your new council that you are arriving.
+You pay at the old property up to your move-out date and at the new one from your move-in date.
+You'll get a final bill (possibly with a refund) from the old council and a new bill from the new one.
+If you buy an empty property you may be liable from completion even before you move in.
+Estimate the move itself with our cost of moving house calculator.

 What happens if I don't pay council tax?